|

 5 Essential Tips Before Buying Used Furniture

-• Avoid Items That Contain Lead
+1. Avoid Items That Contain Lead

-• Don’t Buy These Items Used
+2. Don’t Buy These Items Used

-• Know Your Skills & Consider Refurbishment Costs
+3. Know Your Skills & Consider Refurbishment Costs

-• Check for Pests or Mold
+4. Check for Pests or Mold

-• Can You Really Fix it?
+5. Can You Really Fix It?

-5 Essential Tips Before Buying secondhand Furniture
+5 Essential Tips Before Buying Secondhand Furniture

-Avoid Items That Contain Lead
+1. Avoid Items That Contain Lead

 We all know lead is toxic but did you know that The Center for Disease Control and Prevention concluded that there is absolutely no level of lead that is safe… especially for children…

-While a lot of modern furniture companies have lowered or nearly eliminated the amount of lead in their products, older furniture pieces could still contain dangerous amounts of lead.
+And a lot of modern furniture companies have lowered or nearly eliminated the amount of lead in their products, older furniture pieces could still contain dangerous amounts of lead.

 Here are a few ways you can look for lead in furniture: